litexlang/litex-tutorial/Turorial/Proposition.md

 ## Make a Proposition always True

-We claimed an empty Proposition `form_triangles`.
+Litex could judge if a Propsition is true of false when user call it.
+But for the empty Propostion, there is no logic for Litex to judge.
+You have to make it always true via `know`.
+Just now, we claimed an empty Proposition `form_triangles`.
 Litex consider it unknown because we don't give it *if and only if* part:

 ```litex
 prop form_triangles(x, y, z N_pos)